lra/mackup/README.md

 # Just run this
 mackup uninstall
 ```
-This will move back any file from Dropbox to its original place in your home
+This will move back any file from your backup directory to its original place in your home
-folder and destroy the Mackup folder in Dropbox.
+folder and destroy the Mackup folder in your backup directory.

 ## Usage

 `mackup backup`

-Backup your application settings in Dropbox.
+Backup your application settings.

 `mackup restore`